 Date to SCH: December 2009

-Other Details About Me: I have cerebral palsy and epilepsy.
-When I came to SCH I was so malnourished that I couldn’t do much but sit or lie in bed.
+Other Details About Me: I have cerebral palsy.
+When I came to SCH, I was so malnourished that I couldn’t do much but sit or lie in bed.
 I am now a joyful, active boy who scoots around everywhere!

 Spread the word, sponsor a child.